Reed-Solomon-9/Google-Data-Certificate-Capstone-Bike-Share/README.md

 This was difficult at first because I wasn't aware that PostgreSQL (and many data management systems) require the user to create an empty table before uploading the actual contents from eg. a .csv file.
 The SQL code here includes the basic DROP TABLE IF EXISTS and CREATE TABLE statements with my desired table name, and then I manually generate the schema by defining the column names with their corresponding datatypes, and then a character limit, which I believe is to prevent broken/super long fields from being uploaded.
 I had to navigate some issues with file editing permissions on my computer, but the table was created and populated fairly easily after the SQL was written.

 I then began querying the data, first to make sure it was clean, which it very much was, and then to gather some information about how many unique entries existed for various dimensions, or qualitative data columns.
-I found that a simple query featuring a GROUP BY statment was a good approach here:
+I found that a simple query featuring a GROUP BY statment was a good approach here.

 For the cohorts- there are 2 possible values here, plus the number of observations for each:
 ```